PhilippeRoy/PR_MEAN/README.md

 When running this app, it requires the use use MongoDB on default settings.
 Instuctions how to install Mongo can be found here.

 ##To Get It Running
-Once the files have been download, navigate to that directory using terminal.
+Once the files have been download, navigate to that directory in your terminal.
 Double check there is a package.json files and then enter:

 `$ npm install`

 Make sure you MongoDB is running.
+Instuctions can be found at http://www.mongodb.org/

-Once ready, enter
+Once ready, enter:

-`grunt serve`
+`$grunt serve`

+Watch the magic happen!